MJoergen/nexys4ddr/c64/src/cpu/README.md

 the output of the ALU back to memory.
 This is called "read-modify-write".
 Therefore, one of the inputs to the ALU should be memory read, and the output of the ALU should be connected to memory write.

-## Initial design notes
-Since the 6502 supports instructions like e.g. INC ($15,X), it must first do two reads (the two bytes of the instruction), then two additional reads from memory and one write to memory.
-This can not be done in a simple pipeline, and therefore we need a sequential state machine containing microcode.

 ## LDA #$40
 Let's look at how to implement this instruction.